 - General constraints include (but are not limited to):

 - Programs of Study (PoS) used to minimise student clashes determined by a methodology that combines historical enrolment trends, program orders, and expected changes in the upcoming academic year;

-- fluctuations in enrolment numbers will impact the type of venue allocated.
+- fluctuations in enrolment numbers impacting the type of venue allocated;

-- staff and student access and mobility requirements;
+- staff and student access and health and safety requirements;

-- staff constraints as detailed in the Teaching Staff Availability section; and
+- staff constraints (see Section Teaching Staff Availability);

 - activities running in all weeks of semester have priority over classes running in a fewer number of weeks in the semester;